ardensasan/simple-laravel8-videosharing/README.md

     $cmd = "ffmpeg -i $video -an -ss $timeStamp -s $size $_image";

-Default storage disk is 'local' for local storage in /storage/app/ change the settings in  app\Http\Controllers\VideoController.php
+Default storage disk is 'local' for local storage in \storage\app\

+change the settings in  app\Http\Controllers\VideoController.php

 's3'  for amazon s3